Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 <a id="builds"></a>
 ## Build Types
 The nRF52 supports three kinds of builds: debug, instrumented, and release.
 Each is appropriate for different stages in the product development process.
-You select which kind of build you want from the command line.
+You select which kind of build you want from the command line when running `mcconfig`.

 <a id="build-debug"></a>
 ### Debug